Qizhong-George-Guo/qizhong-guo/research/hydraulics-hydroinformatics.md

 - Hydrologic–hydraulic modeling of stormwater systems, river reaches, and watershed-scale processes
 - Development and application of models for evaluating flow, water levels, and environmental conditions in rivers and estuaries
 - Analysis of hydrologic responses to land use, rainfall patterns, and management practices
-- Integration of hydrologic/hydraulic modeling with green infrastructure and hybrid (green–grey–blue) systems
+- Integration of hydrologic and hydraulic modeling with green infrastructure and hybrid (green–grey–blue) systems
 - Use of environmental data and computational tools to support engineering design and planning
 - Contributions to interdisciplinary collaboration in watershed, estuarine, and coastal studies